Colonial Barlow Knife

 Hi and thanks for visiting my store, Hudson Valley Knives.
 Here's some info you need to know before purchasing.

-I ship only on Tuesdays, Wednesdays and Thursdays due to my work schedule.
+I ship only on Wednesdays and Saturdays due to my work schedule.

 I use USPS 1st class insured mail and will send you the tracking number once your item is shipped.